Pink String and Sealing Wax: Summary

-Meanwhile, Pearl visits David at the pharmacy to treat a cut she got from Joe, her abusive husband.
+Meanwhile, David takes Pearl to the pharmacy to treat a cut she got from Joe, her abusive husband.
 David tends to her injury and warns her of tetanus.
 He discusses the various poisons on the shelf, especially strychnine, some of which Pearl secures while David is out of the room fetching her a glass of milk.
 Pearl returns to the bar and is told Joe has collapsed drunk and sleeps upstairs.
 Alone with the slumbering Joe, Pearl cuts his hand with a razor.
 When she finally poisons him, she is shocked by the ferocity of his death.
 After Joe's burial, she assumes the matter is ended, but a police inspector informs Pearl that her husband's body is to be exhumed for a post mortem.

 Pearl attempts to avoid suspicion.
-She visits Mr. Sutton and claims David gave her the poison but said it was to "put Joe off the drink" and that unless Mr. Sutton records death from tetanus, Pearl will make sure David hangs for murder.
+She visits Mr Sutton and claims David gave her the poison but said it was to "put Joe off the drink" and that unless Mr Sutton records death from tetanus, Pearl will make sure David hangs for murder.
 Sutton sees through her ruse and reveals that it was his expert opinion to the police that caused her dead husband's exhumation in the first place.
 After Pearl departs, Sutton listens to his son patiently as he explains the truth of what happened.
-Mr. Sutton then visits Pearl, informing her David is even now speaking to the police.
+Mr Sutton then visits Pearl, informing her David is even now speaking to the police.
 She is at first furious, then starts to weep, but gets little sympathy from Sutton.
-Afterwards, she wanders in a daze to the outer edge of the promenade and throws herself off a cliff.
+Afterwards, she wanders in a daze to the outer edge of the promenade and throws herself over a railing on to the rocks below.

 Release

 The film premiered in London on 3 December 1945 at the Tivoli Cinema on The Strand and the Marble Arch Pavilion.

+Reception

 The critic in The Times praised Googie Withers and Gordon Jackson for their roles, and concluded that Robert Hamer, "has made, in spite of occasional lapses and longueurs, a promising beginning as a director."